ec-europa/europa-component-library/docs/Migrating-v4.md

 ## Custom theme

-ECL4 introduces new ways to custommize the look and feel of elements, by changing styles and component display
+ECL4 introduces new ways to customize the look and feel of elements, by changing styles and component display

 ### How to create a custom theme